warrior1211421/Gaming-Techies/content/posts/top-10-list-best-gaming-chair-for-short-people-with-buyers-guide.md

           Not that its dimensions are fixed and can never be altered, but it comes with a flexible armrest whose dimensions can be changed according to your own convenience.
 It has a 3D armrest that can be adjusted in three dimensions; up & down, back & forth, and rotate to the sides.
 In addition to this, it comes with an adjustable headrest and lumbar support pillows that help you sit in a comfortable position without putting too much pressure on your back and neck.

-          This advanced featured chair is made of high-quality fabric that covers both the back and front of the chair, plus the fabric is breathable and is suitable for hot climates, and provides soft seating.
+          This advanced featured chair is made of high-quality fabric covering both the back and front of the chair, plus the fabric is breathable and suitable for hot climates and provides soft seating.

-          For exceptional comfort and relaxed gameplay, the AKRacing EX gaming chair is a great addition to your gaming setup.
+          The AKRacing EX gaming chair is a great addition to your gaming setup for exceptional comfort and relaxed gameplay.
 A strong gaming passion and a need for comfort are all you have to think of while going for a purchase.
     pros:
       - pro: "Easy to assemble through clear instructions. "
       - pro: Exceptionally comfortable.